As I’m sure you know, there is only so much midnight oil one can burn.

 Internal Auditors in the Eyes of Other Departments

 Most people don’t like to have their mistakes pointed out to them.
-So, in this new role, you better be ready to smoothe some ruffled feathers.
+So, in this new role, you better be ready to smooth some ruffled feathers.
 As an internal auditor, it will be part of your job to find weaknesses in existing systems.
-And so, in the past, other departments within an organization usually saw internal auditors as the police.
+Much like in the past, other departments within an organization saw internal auditors as the police.
 For this reason, internal auditors have had to deal with some hostility.
 But nowadays, people have become more aware of the value-add an effective internal audit function can bring.
-Furthermore, finding and correcting a mistake internally produces less embarrassment and potential financial loss than being exposed in a public scandal.
+Furthermore, finding and correcting a mistake internally produces less embarrassment and potential financial loss than being exposed to a public scandal.

 Internal Audit as a Career for Working Moms